Mendix 8.5 – Life Is Good

 The App Switcher makes use of the Mendix SSO module, our out-of-the-box user management system for Mendix Apps.
 This module functions as a connector and is a key for a whole bunch of new features we have planned, of which the App Switcher is the first.
 Located in the Collaboration and Feedback widget, the App Switcher makes it possible to easily switch between all your apps that run on Mendix SSO.
 Simply implement the Collaboration and Feedbackwidget.

-See the documentation on how to configure the widget here.
 You can enable both features in the settings of the widget.

 Pluggable widgets file support

 You can now use pluggable widgets to preview or download files, with the help of the new file property.
 See the documentation for more information.

 Following the refresh of the Project Explorer in last month’s release, we are releasing improvements to the Toolbox.
 We have improved the visual feedback when you drag-and-drop items from the toolbox on the canvas of a microflow or page.
 You can now drop items on the canvas regardless of which editor is active or when multiple editors are side-by-side.
 When you drop an object onto an editor, the editor is activated, so you can easily perform a follow-up action.

 As with the Project Explorer, the Toolbox was rebuilt from the ground up and should you find any issues, you can switch back to the old version for now through Edit > Preferences > New features.

 String Template parameters to enable Connector Kit improvements

 Through the Connector Kit functionality in Studio Pro, developers can now create connectors that make internal and external services easy-to-consume by their team or that can be shared with other teams through the App Store.
 Examples include the AWS IoT Connector, the Push Notifications Connector and the Redis Connector.